thinkpixellab/px-styles/README.md

 #### Possible Enhancements (not ordered)

--   Are we actually done with flexgrid?
+-   Are we actually done with old school 12x column based grids?
 Should we add that back?
--   Rename basics() => boilerplate()
--   ~~Rename defaults() => init()~~
--   Make sanitize a module and optionally called by the boilerplate mixin
--   Cleanup docs.
--   Possible enhancements:
-    -   ~~Bem helpers?~~
 -   Make easing variables available via function or else cleanup the docs to filter them somehow
 -   Better CSS Grid helpers
 -   Mixin for cover(url, centerx, centery)
 -   Mixin for contain(url, centerx, centery)
 -   Helpers for CSS vars?
 -   Fix shadow() - hard to remember how it works, and need a simple box-shadow version
 -   Transforms mixins?
-    -   ~~Rename "primary" as "accent"?~~
 -   Make use of interesting css units (beyond viewport)
 -   Simple animations? (like animate.css)
 -   Create a vscode snippets library for common things?
 -   Add a list of good third party libs
 -   Refinements to the reading mixin / config
 -   z-order management
+-   ~~Rename "primary" as "accent"?~~
+-   ~~Rename basics() => boilerplate()~~
+-   ~~Rename defaults() => init()~~
+-   ~~Make sanitize a module and optionally called by the boilerplate mixin~~
+-   ~~Bem helpers?~~